 - i.
 Visiting Cards, letter headed paper & compliment slips - ii.
 Reimbursement of costs personally incurred by Members in hiring accommodation for surgeries - iii.
-A new Members' Development framework for the development of all Elected Members is currently under consideration by Council
+A Members' Development framework for the learning and development of all Elected Members

 - iv.
-The provision of home based computer facilities to assist Members in the performance of their role as Councillors and in representing and assisting their constituents. - v.
+The provision of home-based computer facilities to assist Members in the performance of their role as Councillors and in representing and assisting their constituents. - v.
 Office stationery & IT consumables